 Cerebral Palsy & Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy for children with cerebral palsy is unproven and has potential hazards - we do not recommend it.
+Hyperbaric oxygen therapy for children with cerebral palsy is unproven and not recommended.

-Key points to remember about cerebral palsy and hyperbaric oxygen therapy
+Key points about cerebral palsy and hyperbaric oxygen therapy

 - hyperbaric oxygen therapy (HBOT) is an established treatment for some serious conditions such as carbon monoxide poisoning, decompression sickness (the 'bends') and some wounds

 - use of hyperbaric oxygen therapy in a range of conditions including cerebral palsy is based on the theory that there are inactive cells in the damaged brain that have the potential to recover